 The next-gen EQA and next-gen EQB may come with a solar roof that extends the range by charging the traction battery pack or contributes positively to reducing their energy consumption.
-The Mercedes Vision EQXX concept, which could morph into a model like an EQA Coupe (CLA electric successor), clearly indicates that is the vision.
+The Mercedes Vision EQXX concept clearly indicates that is the vision.
 Mercedes-Benz Group R&D chief Markus Schafer told journalists after the concept car’s unveil that the company will probably start offering solar panel roofs in series production models in 2024, as per an Autoblog report.

 The next-gen EQA and EQB are likely to see greater usage of sustainable materials and contribute strongly towards Mercedes-Benz’s Ambition 2039 goal of having a CO2-neutral fleet.
 The company is uncovering new eco-friendly solutions for materials to be used in the car’s interior, body and body shell.
 The next-gen EQA & EQB could be the early beneficiaries of the new sustainability measures.